You may be interested in hypnotherapy but unsure what a first appointment involves.

 People often tell me this part alone is a relief.
 Saying the whole thing out loud, in order, to someone who is not going to flinch or rush you, changes how the problem sits.
 You are not being judged.
 You are being understood, because I cannot help with a pattern I have not properly seen.

-Before any trance work, we get specific.
-"I want to feel better" is a wish.
-"I want to stop rehearsing conversations for an hour before every meeting" is something we can work with.
-We agree what change would actually look like in your week, so that both of us can tell whether the work is working.
-If you want a sense of how I think about progress, I have written more in how many sessions will I need.
+Before any hypnosis exercise, we define a specific goal.
+For example, "I want to stop rehearsing conversations for an hour before every meeting" is easier to review than "I want to feel better".
+We agree what change would look like during a typical week so that we can assess progress.
+I explain this further in how many sessions will I need.

 Then, when you are ready, the hypnosis itself.
 You sit or recline comfortably, eyes closed or open as you prefer, and I guide your attention using my voice.
 That is the whole mechanism.
 There is no swinging watch, no theatrical countdown, nothing done to you.